Services for business

 CPD and bespoke courses

-The Department of Health Sciences are dedicated to making our specialist knowledge and research accessible.
+The Department of Population Health Sciences are dedicated to making our specialist knowledge and research accessible.

 We run several expert-led continuing professional development courses throughout the year, targeted at professional and postgraduate learners.
 Our short courses provide high-quality training and transferable skills in health-based disciplines for both clinical and research settings.